EzequielCaste/EzequielCaste/README.md

 # Ezequiel Castellanos

-👋 Hi, I'm a Frontend Developer specialized in JavaScript and have experience working with React.
-I've worked with backend technologies too, such as Nodejs, Express, MongoDB, and PostgreSQL.
+👋 Hi, I'm a Frontend Developer specialized in JavaScript and have experience working with **React**.
+I've worked with backend technologies too, such as **Node.js**, **Express**, **MongoDB**, and **PostgreSQL**.

-I am a team player, motivated to learn, and an open-minded person.
-I'm always looking for new challenges and learning new things to improve my knowledge and give the best of myself in a job.
+Passionate software developer excited about modern web development and building awesome stuff.

+I am experienced in working on the front-end of web applications and providing end-to-end solutions.
+Additionally, I love studying new tools and technologies that can improve the business and the quality of our products.

 Contact me: ezequiel.caste@gmail.com